ximenesyuri/ximenesyuri.com/content/libs/typed/api.md

   └── __init__.py ............. importing everything
 ```

-So, alternatively, to use a {l:metatype}, {l:type}, and so on, ou could also do:
+So, alternatively, to use a {lib:metatype}, {lib:type}, and so on, ou could also do:

 ```python
 from typed import SOME_META, SomeType, SomeFactory, ...